dportik/SuperCRUNCH/docs/Analysis_Overview.md

 These records have been labeled improperly, or the identity of the organism is uncertain (*sp., cf., aff.*).
 These are not useful for the analysis, and should rightfully be discarded using the taxonomy filter in *Parse_Loci.py*.
 Yuck!

 In other cases, taxon names may have been updated and now represent synonymies, or may have been accidentally misspelled.
 Using a organism-specific taxonomy browser can help clarify these situations.
-These are examples of records worth saving through relabeling, and using *Rename_Merge.py* to do so will result in higher quality data.
+These are examples of records that are worth rescuing through relabeling, and using *Rename_Merge.py* to do so will result in higher quality data.

 ---------------